scottyeager/info_foundation/src/collaboration/freeflow_collaboration/p2p_awareness_level.md

 - Quality minded
 	- is enough documented/organized so that anyone (without talking/chatting) can play/evaluate the work delivered
 	- will be critical on own work and other work but always in a positive way
+	- will first look at him/herself before looking at others to blame
 - Respects work/time of others
 	- not blindly redo stuff, talk with the original authors
 	- will respect choices original authors made and will try to also follow those choices (e.g. style of code)